CM-Cabinets Library User Guide

 The alternative method of specifying the position of the centre/slot end point.
 It represents an actual distance from the chosen start position.

-Example of x Post
+Example of x Pos

-Example: Here the resulting position would be 100mm from the bottom left hand corner.
+Here the resulting position would be 100mm from the bottom left hand corner.

 Regardless of the start position, the ‘xPos’ always positions away from the chosen start point, there is no need to try and use negative numbers. (e.g. 100mm from Top Right would result in a position 100mm towards the Top Left).

-x Pos can be combined with x Fraction.
+x Pos can be combined with x Fraction

-Example: To centre circle 30mm from the centre use ‘0.5’ as x Fraction and ‘30mm’ as xPos, from the appropriate starting corner.
+To centre circle 30mm from the centre use ‘0.5’ as x Fraction and ‘30mm’ as xPos, from the appropriate starting corner.

 y Fraction